Study in Belgium for a Semester or Year!

 Please note that non-billable costs are estimates only and will be affected by personal spending habits, currency fluctuations, etc. Prices listed in USD unless otherwise noted.

 Students are encouraged to start planning for their study abroad program costs well in advance.
 Please use the Student Financial Planning Worksheet to help estimate your anticipated expenses and your anticipated financial resources.
 When planning for estimated additional costs students are encouraged to research currency conversion rates.
-Please visit the UCL website for additional information about living costs.
 To see a total of the estimated costs for this program please visit the program budget sheets: Fall, Spring, Academic Year.

 The majority of financial aid and scholarships can apply to semester and year-long study abroad programs.
 For more information please visit the Office of Student Financial Aid web page.